mattwhitfield/Unitverse/README.md

 ## Controlling the process

-The Unit Test Generator extension options page allows for control of various aspects of the process.
+The Unitverse extension options page allows for control of various aspects of the process.

-Generation Side
+### Generation Options

 * Select the test and mocking frameworks to be used
 * Control the naming conventions for: test projects, classes, and files